upbound/docs/content/core-concepts/kcl/resource-data-extraction.md

 weight: 70
 ---

-## Extract Data from the Composite Resource
+## Extract data from the composite resource

 To extract data from the Composite Resource (XR) associated with the composition function pipeline, you can use the `option("params").oxr` variable.
 Here's an example that demonstrates extracting data from the `.spec` of an XR to set the value of composed resource: